Tag Archives: Get Back

 When Let It Be was first shown to the public, on May 13, 1970, there was no glitz or red carpet.
 Instead the film was screened in ordinary theaters dotting the United States, not at a promoted premiere in New York as Apple had initially promoted.

 A week later, May 20, the film received a more proper launch, premiering in London and Liverpool with the pomp missing stateside.
 In London, Beatle exes Jane Asher and Cynthia Lennon were among the guests, which also included Mary Hopkin, Lulu, Spike Milligan and other notables as thousands of fans showed up at the scene.
-Kevin Harrington, assistant roadie at the time, wrote in his memoir that he took an Apple Scruff to the premiere.
+Kevin Harrington, equipment manager at the time, wrote in his memoir that he took an Apple Scruff to the premiere.
 No Beatles were present, however.

 At this moment, two key figures were across the globe, in Los Angeles.
 John Lennon was in Bel Air undergoing Primal Scream therapy while Michael Lindsay-Hogg was at work about a half-hour away in Hollywood (traffic pending).